Can I Keep Up With You?

 Despite its imposing sounding name, the Thursday Track Crew is even more open to runners of all talent, even beginners.
 Same deal as the Rec Hall runs.
 Meet at Rec Hall, leave at 12:10, jog to the Penn State Track indoor track (during the cold months) or the IM Fields or State High Track (warmer months), and do a workout.
 Or meet the Crew at the venue at about 12:25.
 (The location is kept current on the Group Run Calendar so you know where to go.)
 It's a big group (15-30 runners on any given Thursday), and you can do the workout at any pace or intensity you're ready for.

-Weekend Group Runs: The Bellefonte Road Raiders and the Wahoo Beginners often have weekend group runs, usually at the pace and intensity mentioned above.
-The other weekend group runs organized within the Club can be a bit faster and longer than these (though slower than the Rec Hall runs).
-The runs can be anwhere from 6 to 12 miles, or more, particularly if somebody is training for a marathon.
+Weekend Group Runs: The Weekend Group Runs organized within the Club can be a bit longer than the Rec Hall runs.
+The runs can be anwhere from 5 to 12 miles, or more, particularly if somebody is training for a marathon.
 The pace often depends on who organizes it and what the intent of the run is.
-It's is usually in the 8-10 minute mile range, though it can be faster for a marathon training pace workout, or slower for Rothrock Forest or Game Lands runs (see below).
-These runs are announced on the Group Runs web page, are put out via email to the NVRC Discussion Group, and placed on the Club Calendar.
+These runs are announced on the Group Runs web page, are put out via email to the NVRC Discussion Group, and placed our Facebook page and on the Club Calendar.
 The organizer usually mentions mileage and intended pace.
 If you have any questions, don't be afraid to post them to the Discussion Group!